 Whether you initiated it or your ex did, divorce is difficult and you may be left with emptiness or panic.
 You may be drained from a long relationship that left you wounded or grieving.
 You may be completely closed off to the idea of having another relationship.
-Or, you may want to jump to another relationship in quest of immediate soothing or desire to prove to yourself that you are still attractive.
+Or, you may want to start dating after divorce and jump right into another relationship in quest of immediate soothing, or desire to prove to yourself that you are still attractive.

 Jumping into another relationship before you are ready can lead to more disappointments and hurt.
 It’s important to work on grief and divorce recovery if you want to get to the right place to start another relationship.
 The following are the four things to work on before getting back into the dating world.